tkeffer/benchmarks/README.md

 ### MySQL

+The MySQL database was on `/var/lib`, a conventional hard drive.

 It took 15.4s to create the archive database as a single transaction, and another 25.6s to create the daily summaries.

 The table was indexed on the timestamp `dateTime`.